porkostomus/100-days-of-clojure-code/log.md

 I find it quite hilarious, personally.
 But at the time, it seemed a miracle that I pulled it off at all.

+Bonus: It will also come in handy for a Sudoku board.

 ### Day 11: September 25, 2018

 Getting started with [Datomic Ions](https://docs.datomic.com/cloud/ions/ions-tutorial.html).
 And I *really* mean getting started, with a fresh Linux install.
 The [AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) uses Python, and I haven't even installed `pip` yet, so that's where I'm at: